-At the TTAG Get Together we got Ruger’s first 1911 together with hundreds of rounds from a half dozen ammo brands: Winchester White Box, Fiocchi, Federal, Remington, and Wilson Combat (the SR1911’s throated barrel helps ensure that hollow points head downrange).
-The end result: after more than 500 rounds (not to mention some 160-grain hand-loads at a later engagement) we experienced nothing more untoward than a single failure to eject (cough limp wristing cough).
+At the TTAG Get Together we got Ruger’s first 1911 together with hundreds of rounds from a half-dozen ammo brands: Winchester White Box, Fiocchi, Federal, Remington, and Wilson Combat (the SR1911’s throated barrel helps ensure that hollowpoints head downrange).
+The end result: After more than 500 rounds (not to mention some 160-grain hand-loads at a later engagement) we experienced nothing more untoward than a single failure to eject malfunction (cough – limp wristing – cough).

-So yes, you can draw a Ruger SR1911 from a holster in a self-defense situation, switch off the non-ambidextrous thumb safety— Hang on.
+So yes, you can draw a Ruger SR1911 from a holster in a self-defense situation, switch off the left-side non-ambidextrous thumb safety — Hang on.
 What?
-Why would Ruger wait 62 years to create a 1911 and then equip it with a safety you can’t switch off with your weak hand?
+Why would Ruger wait 62 years to create a 1911 and then equip it with an oversized beavertail grip safety you can’t switch off with your weak hand?
 What is it with Ruger and safeties?
 They put safeties on guns that shouldn’t have them (i.e. all their polymer pistols) and half a safety on a gun that should have one.

 Where was I?
 Oh yes, you can whip out your SR1911, disable the not-noticeably-over-sized-but-not-undersized-either safety, pull the trigger and expect a rather large bullet to emerge from the gun’s business end, heading for the person or persons determined to do you damage.
 Depending on your abilities, you’d probably hit said attacker.
 But not necessarily.